tomlqc/about-quantum/source/online/online.rst

 Online Resources
 ================

-Online Resources about Quantum Science, especially Quantum Computing.
+Online Resources about Quantum Science, especially about Quantum Computing.

 .. note:: This list of resources reflects the state of the art in **March 2021**.